-The team will be led by:
+The team was led by:

 BASW has appointed a steering group to oversee the work, reporting to the Policy Ethics and Human Rights Committee and to BASW Council.
 We are grateful to Dr Ruth Allen, Dr Lauren Devine, Janice McGhee, Maggie Mellon and Allan Norman for undertaking this work.

 The Enquiry gathered evidence using a mixed methodology, which included:

 PhD, MA (Social and Community Work Studies), BA (Hons), CQSW, Diploma in Applied Social Studies.

 Professor of Social Work, School of Human and Health Sciences, University of Huddersfield (2015 to present)

 Professor Featherstone worked as a social worker and team manager in the areas of youth offending and child protection for ten years before becoming an academic.
 She has been a respite foster carer since 2003.